iwashisardine/TwitterEngagement/README.md

 Place python files that is adapted to new environment(windows)

 #### colab directory
-Place ipynb file that is used on Google Colabratory
+Place ipynb file that is used on Google Colaboratory

 #### rawdata directory
 Place raw tweets data(raw means that the data aren't processed)